salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * 403 Forbidden
 	* Authenticated but lack permission to resource/operation
 * 404 Not Found
 	* Routes SHOULD return 403 if resource exists in the user's tenant, but user lacks access
 * 409 Conflict
 	* Indicates that the request could not be processed because of conflict in the request, such as an edit conflict in the case of multiple updates.
 * 412 Precondition Failed
 	* REQUIRED to only be used for concurrency failure (i.e. If-Matches "etag")

 Routes MUST NOT return redirect status codes (3XX Codes excluding 304).

-# HTTP Methods
+## HTTP Methods

 Resources accept several HTTP methods.

-## POST

-### Default Create
+### POST

 A resource MAY support POST Create.
 Routes supporting POST Create MUST accept a single object having the same JSON schema as an item in the collection of the data section of a GET on that resource.
 The resource contained in the request MUST be created, OR the server MUST respond with an error.

 The server MUST respond with a 201 status and the created resource.
 The route MUST respond with the `id` of the created resource.
 The server MUST respond with a Location: header pointing to the newly created resource.

+#### Examples

 ```javascript
 /* Creating a Single Resource */